LcpMarvel/face_recognition_backend/README.md

 ### Parameters
 Parameters | Type | Description
 ---------- | ---- | -----------
-image-url | string | URL of a face image face-id | number | identity for this face image, for updating an existed face data (optional)
+image-url | String | URL of a face image face-id | Number | identity for this face image, for updating an existed face data (optional)

 #### Return
 Return | Type | Description
 ------ | ---- | -----------
-faceId | number | identity for this face image faceEncoding | string | image encoding data for face dataset and face analyze updateAt | number | timestamp for adding face
+faceId | Number | identity for this face image faceEncoding | String | image encoding data for face dataset and face analyze updateAt | Number | timestamp for adding face

 ### ex.
 ```